ESP-Number-One/RacketReady/README.md

 - Git messages should always be in present tense
 - If altering one of the common libraries you will have to run `yarn build` before you can start seeing typing help or compile another project
+- For the frontend, please remember we are designing this for mobile phones so always have your browser set to that view

 ### Before commiting